camunda/camunda/docs/src/operate-user-guide/resolve-incidents-update-variables.md

 Next, edit the variable by removing the quotation marks from the `orderValue` value.
 Then click on the checkmark icon to save the change.

-We were able to solve our problem by editing a variable, but it’s worth noting that you can also add a variable if a variable is missing from a workflow instance altogether.
+We were able to solve this particular problem by _editing_ a variable, but it’s worth noting that you can also _add_ a variable if a variable is missing from a workflow instance altogether.

 ![operate-incident-save-variable-edit](/operate-user-guide/img/Operate-View-Instance-Save-Var-Edit.png)

-There’s one last step: initiating a “retry” of the workflow instance.
+There’s one last step we need to take: initiating a “retry” of the workflow instance.
 There are two places on the workflow instance page where you can initiate a retry:

 ![operate-retry-instance](/operate-user-guide/img/Operate-Workflow-Retry-Incident.png)

 You should now see that the incident has been resolved, and the workflow instance has progressed to the next step.
-Congratulations!
+Well done!

 ![operate-incident-resolved-instance-view](/operate-user-guide/img/Operate-Incident-Resolved.png)